razisyed97/mettleAI-Front-end-Interview/README.md

 ## Assumptions 🤔

 * Create a Patient Referral Form according to the specifications provided using Material UI and Use Places Autocomplete.
-* Add Save and Delete buttons to the intake form instead of the expansional panel.
-Save button allows user to update their form prior to final submission making the form intiutive.
+* Add 'Save' button to the intake form.
+Save button allows user to save or update their form prior to final submission creating a more intiuitive feel and UI experience.

 ## If I had more time ⏰:

 * Dynamically render success and error messages.
-* Better form field and form submit validation.
+* Better form field (ex. email format, password, DOB format) and form submit validation.
 * Add 'Saving' spinner when user clicks save.
 * Use redux to manage state of data for app scalability.